 Following the breakdown of a marriage or de facto relationship, it is common for separated parties to be unsure and therefore anxious about their entitlements as to a property settlement and the assets they are likely to retain.
-This is only natural given that Family Law is a complicated and emotional area of law which is often poorly understood.
+This is only natural given that Family Law is a complicated and emotional area of law that is often poorly understood.

 Unfortunately, there are many misconceptions and inaccurate statements often regarded as fact by some in the community.